Gwen-Bradbury/MS4/README.md

 ### Bugs and Fixes Implemented after Testing -

+- _null=True Value_ - I removed null=True in the orderform model to fix a warning which caused the webhook to dupicate the orders.
+I decided to add this back into the order form as I didn't have the time to implement other stripe features to fix it.

 - _Changed URL in Carousel_ - Images weren't loading in Heroku, I had to add the {{ MEDIA_URL }} to the contents.

 - _Moved Add Comment_ - Add comment is now above the comments section on the blog details page.